swiss-ai/alps-job-reporting-tool/README.md

     - `<job_id>`: The SLURM job ID for which data will be collected.
     - `[duration]` (optional): The logging period in seconds for node data collection.
 The default is 300 seconds.
-3. The collected data and an html report will be saved in the `outputs/<job_id>_<date>` folder.
+3. The collected data and an HTML report will be saved in the `outputs/<job_id>_<date>` folder.

 ### Comments

 Both CSV and Parquet files are saved, allowing users to perform additional analysis and visualize the data using their preferred tools.

-If there are any interesting metrics or visualization that you think could be useful let us know such that we can add them.
+If there are any interesting metrics or visualization that you think could be useful, let us know such that we can add them.